redhat-cip/software-factory/docs/deploy.rst

 thanks to puppet.
 The puppet master node owns all the puppet manifests and hiera configuration.
-The cloudinit script of the puppet master node will first create all site specific keys and fill the hiera configuration store, thanks to a little boostrapper shell script.
+The cloudinit script of the puppet master node will first create all site specific keys and fill the hiera configuration store, thanks to a little bootstrapper shell script.
 The bootstrapper script will then trigger puppet agent on each node in order to configure all VMs.

 Build or retrieve SF VM images
 ------------------------------

 Software Factory role images can be created in two differents formats.
-The tree format that is a directory that contains a full working filesystem or a bootable qcow2 image.
+Either the tree format (a directory that contains a full working filesystem) or a bootable qcow2 image.
 The former is used to bootstrap a test environment using LXC and the later to deploy a production environment on an Openstack cloud.
-We use a tool call eDeploy to create role images.
+We use a tool called eDeploy to create role images.
 All role images are based on CentOS 7.

 Fetch pre-built SF images
 .........................
-Each patches merged on the GIT SF master branch triggers a build of role images of SF.
-That means if you clone the master branch of SF you will be able to directly start the boostrap script whatever you want to deploy a test platform on LXC or a production platform on an Openstack CLoud.
-Pre-built SF trees and images are available on public Swift container and the script called **fetch_roles.sh** will ease you the retrieval.
-So first please clone the Software Factory GIT repository :
+Each patch merged on the Git SF master branch triggers a build of role images of SF.
+That means if you clone the master branch of SF you will be able to directly start the bootstrap script whatever you want to deploy a test platform on LXC or a production platform on an Openstack CLoud.
+Pre-built SF trees and images are available on a public Swift container and the script called **fetch_roles.sh** will help to retrieve these.
+So first please clone the Software Factory Git repository :

 .. code-block:: bash